Are #EllenDegeneres And #PortiaDeRossi Headed For Divorce?

 “[Portia De Rossi] was spotted looking strained and upset at lunch with friends, and her wedding ring was noticeably absent,” Australia’s Yahoo!
 Be Entertainment revealed to readers on May 5.

-According to the report, a recent publication by OK!
-Magazine claimed Ellen Degeneres and Portia De Rossi have been fighting frequently as they near their nine-year wedding anniversary and when it comes to their fights, they don’t always keep things behind-the-scenes.
+According to the report, a recent article by OK!
+Magazine claimed Ellen Degeneres and Portia De Rossi have been fighting frequently as they near their nine-year wedding anniversary, and when it comes to their fights, they don’t always keep things behind-the-scenes.
 In fact, the magazine alleged Degeneres’ talk show crew on The Ellen Degeneres Show set had witnessed a number of their rumored blow-ups.

 “[Ellen Degeneres] never wants people at work to know about her personal problems,” a source from the set told OK!
 Magazine.
 “It was a huge wake up call for her.”